 "Invention" is a process to obtain a limited run blueprint copy for a Tech II item from inventing a blueprint copy for the base Tech I item.
-When used with Ancient Relics found in Wormhole Space Relic Sites, it is also the process of obtaining blueprint copies for Tech III subsystems and Tech III Strategic Cruiser Hulls.
-Other than owning one of the few blueprint originals for Tech II items in the game, Invention is the only way to get ahold of most of the blueprints required for manufacturing Tech II items of all kinds, and the only way to get ahold of Tech III Blueprint Copies.
+When used with Ancient Relics found in Wormhole Space Relic Sites, it is also the process of obtaining blueprint copies for Tech III subsystems and various Tech III ship hulls.
+Other than owning one of the few blueprint originals for Tech II items in the game, Invention is the only way to get most of the blueprints required for manufacturing Tech II items of all kinds, and the only way to get Tech III Blueprint Copies.
 The invention process does not produce guaranteed results and an invention job may fail and not deliver any result.
-When inventing from an Ancient relic, a player may choose their desired output.
+If an Invention can result in different blueprint copies, the desired output can be chosen.

 Invention Jobs are classed as "Science Job" and as such compete for the same job slots used by copying and researching Blueprint Originals.

 Invention is marked throughout the game by a microscope symbol: